jimbet/vmware_uefi/README.md

 These custom UEFI ROMS will hide the virtual VMware info from the guest OSes and make it look like the OS runs on physical hardware.

 Newer hardware would no longer accept ***SMBIOS.reflectHost = "TRUE"*** to mimic the host ***System Manufacturer, System Model, and BIOS information***.
+Most error messages on a Linux host are ***"vcpu-0 Host: can't find host SMBIOS entry point"***.
+This indicates that VMware could not find the SMBIOS entry point to inject its content into the host SMBIOS table while starting the VMware guest OS.
+VMware can only work on SMBIOS version 2.7 and below.
+Modern hardware (Laptop/Desktop) is using a higher version of SMBIOS (mostly version 3.6), thus the ***SMBIOS.reflectHost = "TRUE"*** injection into the ***XXXX.vmx*** file is impossible.
+The only solution is to modify the UEFI ROM/firmware and inject the custom text into a specific location.

-It will be hard for somebody who needs to hide their virtual environment from the guest OSes or some darn Windows application.
+Without changing the ***System Manufacturer, System Model, and BIOS information***, it will be hard for somebody who needs to hide their virtual environment from the guest OSes or some darn application.
-This could also be hard for those who work as malware analysts because the malware will do a self-destruct, making the malware analysis impossible.
+This could also be hard for those who work as malware analysts because the malware will do a self-destruct when it detects the machine is running under a virtual environment, making malware analysis impossible.

-So, my custom roms will cater:
+So, my custom ROMs will cater:
 1. ***System Manufacturer*** = ***Dell.Inc.A00***
 2. ***System Model*** = ***Dell.XPS11***
 3. ***BIOS Version/Date*** = ***Dell.Inc.A00 Dell.XPS, 5/5/2025***